COVID-19: NYC Must Have Plan For Lack Of Adherence To Social Distancing Protocols, Cuomo Says

 New York City has 24 hours to come up with a plan for review by the state to address the lack of adherence to social distancing protocols during the novel coronavirus (COVID-19) outbreak, including at parks and other public spaces, Gov. Andrew Cuomo said.

-Cuomo made the announcement on Sunday, March 23 after visiting the city a day earlier.
+Cuomo made the announcement on Sunday, March 22 after visiting the city on Saturday, March 21.

 "I was in these parks and you wouldn't know there was anything going on," Cuomo said.